 The first Wednesday of each month, Carolyn Astfalk hosts #OpenBook, where bloggers link posts about books they’ve read recently.
 Here’s a taste of what I’ve been reading.
-We went on vacation during August, so I had plenty of time to savor some good novels!
+Links to books in this post are Amazon affiliate links.

 Follow my Goodreads reviews for the full list of what I’ve read recently (even the duds!)